 Introduction to Part 1

-In this Blog Post we will see, how to create a custom event.
-This is necessary if the Business Object does not provide us with the event, that we want to be able to trigger.
-A common example is a change of a material.
-The “Change Event” is not provided by default.
-Therefore, we will create a subtype including the Change Event using the following 4 steps.
+This becomes necessary when the Business Object does not offer the desired event that we want to trigger.
+A typical example is the change of a material where the “Change Event” is not available by default.
+Hence, we will proceed with the creation of a subtype that includes the Change Event using the following four steps.

 Step 1: Find your Business Object

-In our case, we want to be able to trigger a Material Change, which is the Business Object BUS1001.
+In our case, we aim to trigger a Material Change, which corresponds to the Business Object BUS1001.

 Go to transaction